KALW

-KALW (91.7 MHz) is an educational FM public radio station, licensed to the San Francisco Unified School District (SFUSD), which serves the San Francisco Bay Area.
-Its studios are located at Phillip and Sala Burton Academic High School off Mansell Avenue in San Francisco, and its transmitter tower is on Twin Peaks.
+KALW (91.7 MHz) is a non-commercial FM public radio station, owned by the San Francisco Unified School District (SFUSD), and serving the San Francisco Bay Area.
+Its studios are in Phillip and Sala Burton Academic High School off Mansell Avenue in San Francisco.
+KALW operates as a community public station, incorporating volunteers in its news and music programs.
+The station's programming is also streamed on its website.

-KALW programming is also webcast with live streaming audio.
+KALW is a Class B1 FM station and one of the oldest educational FM stations in the U.S. It has an effective radiated power (ERP) of 1,900 watts.
+The transmitter and tower are on Twin Peaks.

 Programming

-KALW is an independently operated National Public Radio (NPR) affiliate, carrying content from NPR, American Public Media, Public Radio International and the BBC World Service.
-KALW also produces its own local news, music and interview shows, including the live weekday call-in program Your Call, the morning news magazine Crosscurrents, and the weekly two-hour live variety program West Coast Live!, which was broadcast each Saturday morning, and ceased production in December 2018.
+KALW is an independently-operated National Public Radio (NPR) member station, carrying content from NPR, American Public Media, Public Radio International and the BBC World Service (heard overnight).
+KALW also produces its own local news, music and interview shows, including the live weekday call-in program Your Call and the morning news magazine Crosscurrents.
+It had offered a weekly two-hour live variety program West Coast Live!, broadcast each Saturday morning.
+But it ceased production in December 2018.
 National shows produced at the station include Inflection Point with Lauren Schiller.

+On weekdays, KALW carries popular NPR news shows Morning Edition, All Things Considered and Fresh Air.
+Evenings and weekends, one-hour weekly public radio specialty shows include Splendid Table, Hidden Brain, The New Yorker Radio Hour, Le Show, This American Life, To the Best of Our Knowledge, Reveal, Big Picture Science, Science Friday, Radio Lab, Snap Judgment, It's Been A Minute, Living on Earth, Hearts of Space and Wait, Wait, Don't Tell Me.

-As a part of its affiliation with the San Francisco Unified School District, KALW carries broadcasts of its monthly board meetings plus daily listings of school lunch menus, which are occasionally read by celebrities who have come to the station for interview shows.
+As a part of its affiliation with the San Francisco Unified School District, KALW carries broadcasts of its monthly board meetings.
+There are also daily listings of school lunch menus, which are occasionally read by celebrities who come to the station for interview shows.